sourcegraph/sourcegraph-public-snapshot/e2etest/README.md

   - Logging in as an existing user.
   - Jumping to a definition (on a prebuilt repository / one whose build can never break).
-- Do rely on `WaitForCondition` instead of using `t.Fatalf`.
-It leads to more reliable E2E tests.
 - Do write unit tests and integration tests for the same code that you are testing in E2E tests.
 E2E tests do not replace unit or integration tests, they only act as a last line of defense.